New Belgrade: Night life

-New Belgrade offers rich night life along the banks of Sava and Danube, right up to the point where the two rivers meet.
+New Belgrade offers night life along the banks of Sava and Danube, right up to the point where the two rivers meet.
 What started mostly as raft-like social clubs for river fishermen in the 1980s expanded into large floats offering food and drink with live turbo folk performances during the 1990s.

 Today, it is unlikely that one would walk a 100 m stretch along the rivers without encountering a float.
 Some of them grew into entire entertainment complexes rivaling clubs in Belgrade's downtown core.
 While most of the floats used to be synonymous with turbo folk in what was essentially a stereotypical kafana setting, a recent trend saw many turned into full-fledged clubs on water with elaborate events involving world-famous DJs spinning live music.